FDio/csit/docs/ietf/draft-vpolak-mkonstan-bmwg-mlrsearch-02.md

 In practice two rates with distinct PLRs are commonly used for packet throughput measurements of NFV systems: Non Drop Rate (NDR) with PLR=0 and Partial Drop Rate (PDR) with PLR>0.
 The rest of this document describes MLRsearch for NDR and PDR.
-If needed, MLRsearch can be easily adapted to discover more throughput rates with different pre-defined PLRs.
+If needed, MLRsearch can be adapted to discover more throughput rates with different pre-defined PLRs.